In a nutshell

 Is there a hotel at the Legoland Windsor resort?

-Yes, there are two - the Legoland Resort Hotel and the Legoland Castle Hotel.
+Yes, there are 2 - the Legoland Resort Hotel and the Legoland Castle Hotel – with a third opening in May 2024.

 The Castle hotel offers a slightly more premium option than its sister hotel, Legoland Resort, which is next door.
 With an incredible knights and wizards theme throughout, it makes for a magical (but pricey!) experience.